Subclinical hypothyroidism is an early, mild form of hypothyroidism, a condition in which the body doesn’t produce

 A variety of things, most of which are outside of your control, up the chances of developing subclinical hypothyroidism.
 These include:

 - Age.
 TSH tends to rise as you age, making subclinical hypothyroidism more prevalent in older adults.

 - Iodine intake.
 Subclinical hypothyroidism tends to be more prevalent in populations that consume sufficient or excess iodine, a trace mineral essential for proper thyroid function.
-However, a deficiency in iodine intake could lead to subclinical hypothyroidism.
 It can help to be familiar with the signs and symptoms of an iodine deficiency.

 Subclinical hypothyroidism sometimes has no symptoms.
 This is especially true when TSH levels are only mildly elevated.
 When symptoms do arise, however, they tend to be vague and general and include: